 1999: The company was awarded its first major interstate interchange project on I-95 in Palm Beach County, valued at $24 million, and followed the next year with another major interchange project on Southern Boulevard, valued at $32 million.
 Fernando and Brent Norman earned their stripes on these projects.

 1999: Christopher de Moya begins full time employment in the family business working on projects under the guidance of Al de Moya after having worked summers since 1990.
-Chris is currently the Project Superintendent for the company’s $190 million portion of the $559 million SR 826/ SR 836 Joint Venture in Miami-Dade County.
+Chris is currently the company’s Vice President in charge of operations.

-2000: Brent Norman, CPA is brought on as Assistant Project Manager for Fernando on the Palm Beach County projects and is currently Sr. Project Manager for the company’s $190 million portion of the $559 million Joint Venture.
+2000: Brent Norman, CPA is brought on as Assistant Project Manager for Fernando on the Palm Beach County projects and currently serves as Sr. Project Manager for the company’s largest projects

 2003: The company is awarded a $68 million major interchange project in Miami-Dade County.